17 Legit Ways to Get Free Money from the Government

 Get unclaimed pension payments

 The Pension Benefit Guaranty Corporation is in charge of making sure retirees whose pension plans ended still get paid.
 To find out if you or a loved one is owed money, search the name on the Unclaimed Pensions page of pbgc.gov.
 Since one may pay into a pension for their whole working life, qualifying this as free government money might be a stretch, but it definitely helps seniors in need.
-This essay examines American beliefs about the government in the 1950s.

 Discover unclaimed property

 Every state has its own program to match forgotten assets up with their owners.
 In the 2015 fiscal year, for instance, state governments had $7.8 billion worth of unclaimed property on file and returned $3.2 billion to its owners.
 To find out if you have any rightful property you didn’t know about, visit that National Association of Unclaimed Property Administrators (NAUPA) site at unclaimed.org, which will direct you to your state treasury’s unclaimed property page.
 If you think you might have assets across more than one state, visit missingmoney.com, which is a NAUPA-sponsored search engine.